joelcox22/denotebook/README.md

 Long term I'll aim for style consistency across all components, but that's not an important short-term goal.

+This is generally the place where I want all the hacky things that make everything look easy and clear elsewhere to be abstracted away.

 ## Recommended usage pattern

 Add an import for `denotebook` to your `deno.json` mapping to this project.